 Since Roku is a line of products on its own, they are not directly affiliated with anyone.
 Their app is a tremendously rich ecosystem standing on its own two feet however, you can’t link your other devices together like Fire Cube or Apple TV.
 But, the Roku Ultra is perfect for high-end streamers looking to get the best out of their 4K TV.
-For people with Dolby Vision in their TV, it might be a bit disappointing.
-But all the other stuff that it is packed with work really well.
+For people with Dolby Vision on their TV, it might be a bit disappointing.
+But all the other stuff that it is packed with, works really well.

 3. Nvidia Shield TV

 - Quick pairing with phone to display content

 - Controller works as an access point to Google Assitant

 - Plex works even with Shield on standby

 - Takes 30 seconds for a full reset boot